-We remain constructive on the global convertible bond market as we progress through the first quarter of 2024.
-Technicals in the global convertible bond market improved during 2023 as prices and deltas rose and conversion premiums decreased over the course of the year.
-Taken together, we believe these factors give global convertible bonds a more balanced profile.
-Despite softer issuance in a historically quiet January, we expect issuance to continue to increase in 2024 as corporations look to refinance existing convertible bonds as well as traditional debt in the convertible bond market given the relatively high interest rate environment.
-A more traditional asymmetric return profile coupled with an expectation of an increase in new supply gives us optimism for global convertible bonds in 2024.
+We continue to remain constructive on the global convertible bond market as we progress through the second quarter of 2024.
+We believe global convertible bonds currently offer their traditional balanced profile of upside equity participation and downside bond protection.
+New issuance in the first quarter was strong and we expect issuance to continue to increase in 2024 as corporations look to refinance existing convertible bonds as well as traditional debt in the convertible bond market given the relatively high interest rate environment.
+A more traditional asymmetric return profile coupled with an expectation of an increase in new supply continues to give us optimism for global convertible bonds in 2024.

 3 Source: Bloomberg Indices: U.S. Corporate Index and the European Aggregate Corporate Index.
-Data as January 31, 2024.
+Data as May 31, 2024.

 4 Source: J.P.
 Morgan and Bloomberg US Corporate High Yield Index.
-Data as of January 31, 2024.
+Data as of May 31, 2024.

 5 Source: Bloomberg and Refinitiv Global Convertibles Focus Index.
-Data as of January 31, 2024.
+Data as of May 31, 2024.

-The views and opinions expressed are those of the Portfolio Management team as of February 2024 and are subject to change based on market, economic and other conditions.
+The views and opinions expressed are those of the Portfolio Management team as of June 2024 and are subject to change based on market, economic and other conditions.
 Past performance is not indicative of future results.

-OUTLOOK
+MONTHLY REVIEW OUTLOOK